Malin Matsdotter: Execution

 Malin Matsdotter was the last person to be executed by burning in the capital of Stockholm, and the second to last to be executed by burning in Sweden.
 No other person executed for sorcery in Sweden is confirmed to have been burned alive.
 Because of this, she has sometimes also been regarded the only one in Sweden to be executed by burning for sorcery altogether.
-However, though decapitation was the customary method, they were likely at least some cases in the early 17th-century were this method may have been used.
+However, though decapitation was the customary method, they were likely at least some cases in the early 17th century where this method may have been used.
 The method of execution by burning had been debated by the commission in Stockholm previously during the Catharina witch trial of 1675–76 and actually given to an earlier condemned, Anna Lärka, for her refusal to admit guilt, but it was retracted when she finally did so.
 In the case of Matsdotter, the sentence was to be carried out.

-The execution was performed in the square of Hötorget in Stockholm the 5 August 1676.
+The execution was performed in the square of Hötorget in Stockholm on 5 August 1676.
 Malin Matsdotter was to be executed alongside Anna "Annika" Simonsdotter Hack, known as "Tysk-Annika", who had also been accused and sentenced to death on the testimony of her own children, but was to be executed the normal way by decapitation before burning.
 The contrast between the behavior of the two have been noted.
 Anna Simonsdotter was described as full humility and respect and behaved as was expected by her, and though she did not directly say that she was guilty, she behaved as was expected of her, and "by her remorse, by her psalms, and by falling on her knees and lifting her head and her hands to the sky, confirmed the justice in the verdict and the justice in the world".
 According to contemporary witnesses, Malin Matsdotter behaved with great dignity and courage during her execution.
 When asked to take the hand of her daughter to make peace with her before death, she refused.
 She "did not seem to fear death much, courageously mounting the stake", and even the official execution protocol noted that she "was very tough".

 She spoke calmly with the executioner, "allowing him to fasten her with iron by her hands and feet", and the bag of gunpowder was placed around her neck to hasten death.
 She talked back to the priests with her head held high when they pleaded with her to acknowledge her sin, maintaining her innocence.
 When her daughter cried out and appealed to her to admit her crimes "Malin delivered her daughter in the hands of the Devil and cursed her for eternity".
 The daughter in question would have been Maria Eriksdotter, as Anna Eriksdotter was herself in arrest as the time.
 The execution in itself was described:

 "But though all of this was both horrifying and pathetic to look upon, those who suffered death did not shed one tear but stood by their standpoint of innocence with an unnatural courage".